imanirak/tictactoe/README.md

 # Tic Tac Toe
 - Creating the classic game of tic tac toe using React!
 - Understanding proper use of components.
-- controlled components, function components, function components.
+- controlled components & function components
 - Elements and state.
 - Constructors & Props
 - Immutability